dimension-breaker/global-chat-ui/README.md

 *This project is in progress.
-Please come back in 11 years.

 ### Running Instance
 https://solidwaterslayer.github.io/global-chat-ui/